Primera División de El Salvador

 The Primera División de Fútbol Profesional de El Salvador (First Division of Professional Football of El Salvador), more commonly known as La Liga Mayor or La Primera, also known as Liga Pepsi for sponsorship reasons, is the top professional football league in El Salvador.

 It was established in 1947, and in 2011 had 10 clubs.
 Initially the league was run as a year-long tournament, but since 1998 there are two tournaments each year, much like in many other football leagues in the Americas.

-The Apertura season runs from August to December, while the Clausura season runs from February to July.
+The Apertura season runs from July to December, while the Clausura season runs from January to May.